 Cadbury, the chocolate maker of the Creme Egg, Dairy Milk bars, and Turkish Delight, offers up a wonderful tour near its Bournville, UK, manufacturing village.
 The Birmingham Cadbury World is a one-way self-guided tour which teaches visitors about the origins of chocolate and the Cadbury company through animatronics, video presentations and computer simulations, static sets, and staff demonstrations.
 This popular tour is a good day trip and should take about three to four hours.

 Hours vary depending on the season.
 Check their website for most updated times and schedules.
-Tickets cost around 17 pounds (about $22 USD) for adults and it is best to pre-book your tickets and reserve a time slot to visit the location.
+It's best to pre-book your tickets and reserve a time slot to visit the location.

 04 of 04